 "We saved one client $700,000 using R&D credits — credits that the company’s previous CPA told them they were not eligble to claim.
-We pride ourselves on staying on top of the ever-changing tax laws to help clients identify new areas to reduce their taxes.”
+We stay on top of the latest tax laws to help clients reduce their taxes.”

 Mark Patterson, KraftCPAs Tax Services